nnaumenko/metaf/docs/sphinx/api_reference.rst

 VicinityGroup
 ^^^^^^^^^^^^^

-.. cpp:class:: LightningGroup
+.. cpp:class:: VicinityGroup

 This group is added to maintain compatibility.
-It is not used in this version.
+It is not yet used in this version.

 The planned use is to phenomena observed in vicinity of the station and included in METAR remarks.